jalva/Responsive-Grid-Generator/README.md

 * 2=4,4,4 - third row has three content columns which are of equal width (col-*-4)

 So the above layout query string describes a layout pattern consisting of 3 rows with the content columns described above.
 Such a query string has to be defined for all 4 screen sizes (Lg, Md, Sm and Xs).
-Each screen size can have a different layout query string defining a different responsive grid for every screen size (any number of rows, any number of columns).
+Each screen size can have a different layout query string, defining a different responsive grid for every screen size (any number of rows, any number of columns for each screen size).
-You only need to specify the unique rows in the layout pattern query string.
-For example, the above layout **0=12&1=6,6&2=4,4,4** defines a pattern of 3 rows, each having a different number of columns.
-This 3 row pattern will repeat itself on a list of partial views of any length.
+You do not need to define each row in your dataset.
+The rows represent a pattern that will be repeated accross the rows in your dataset.
+A pattern has to have at least one row defined and you can define any number of rows.

 If you want the above layout to have all columns stacked on top of each other for any given screen size (for example, for Xs) then use the following query string syntax: **0=12** .
-This means that the pattern consists of one row with one full width content column.
+This pattern defines a pattern consisting of one row that contains one full-width column.

 The [following file](https://github.com/jalva/Responsive-Grid-Generator/blob/master/WebAppWithGridGenerator/Views/Home/Index.cshtml) contains the code that renders the above layout using the **'GridContainer'** view component, passing to it the responsive layout query strings (for all 4 screen sizes) as well as the partial views to render along with their corresponding view models: